datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

    :cast: catalog_basics
    :notes: Validate metadata according to the catalog schema

-   $ datalad catalog add --catalog-dir data-cat --metadata toy_metadata.jsonl
+   $ datalad catalog-add --catalog data-cat --metadata toy_metadata.jsonl

-The ``catalog add(ok)`` result indicates that our metadata was added successfully to the catalog.
+The ``catalog-add(ok)`` result indicates that our metadata was added successfully to the catalog.
 You can inspect this by looking at the content of the metadata directory inside the catalog:

 .. runrecord:: _examples/DL-101-182-107